-A67.
+- A67.
 An assurance practitioner may be requested to perform assurance engagements with respect to a wide range of underlying subject matter and subject matter information.
-Some may require specializespecialised skills and knowledge beyond those ordinarily possessed by a particular individual.

-The relevant ethical requirements related to assurance engagements IESBA Code requires the A68. professional accountant assurance practitioner in public practice to agree to provide only those services that the professional accountant assurance practitioner in public practice is competent to perform.
+Some may require specialised skills and knowledge beyond those ordinarily possessed by a particular individual. - A68.
+The relevant ethical requirements related to assurance engagements require the assurance practitioner in public practice to agree to provide only those services that the assurance practitioner in public practice is competent to perform.
 The assurance practitioner has sole responsibility for the assurance conclusion expressed, and that responsibility is not reduced by the assurance practitioner's use of the work of an assurance practitioner's expert.
-Nonetheless, if the assurance practitioner using the work of an assurance practitioner's expert, having followed this ISAEASAE, concludes that the work of that expert is adequate for the assurance practitioner's purposes, the assurance practitioner may accept that expert's findings or conclusions in the expert's field as appropriate evidence.
+Nonetheless, if the assurance practitioner using the work of an assurance practitioner's expert, having followed this ASAE, concludes that the work of that expert is adequate for the assurance practitioner's purposes, the assurance practitioner may accept that expert's findings or conclusions in the expert's field as appropriate evidence.